cgay/sandbox/README.rst

 * Move the Debug options to a top-level tab in the Project window.
 I change these all the time when testing.

+* Combine the Build dialog and Warnings tab into a single tab called Build.
+They seem a natural fit and the larger screens these days can easily accomodate the change.
+Note that the two lines of text in the current Build progress window can easily be combined into
+  one: <library-name>: <action>

 * Change win32-environment command-line parsing to use commmand-line-parser.